Home » Designated Lands – Management Summary, Laws, and Regulations

 Federally designated areas include the Bureau of Land Management’s National Landscape Conservation System as well as National Forests are managed by the US Forest Service, and National Parks are managed by the National Park Service.
 Learn more about management on designated lands.

 The Bureau of Land Management’s National Conservation Lands, also known as the National Landscape Conservation System, contain some of the West’s most spectacular landscapes.
-They include 874 federally recognized areas and approximately 30 million acres of National Monuments, National Conservation Areas, Wilderness Areas, Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails, and Conservation Lands of the California Desert.
+They include 874 federally recognized areas and approximately 30 million acres of National Monuments, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails, and Conservation Lands of the California Desert.
 Read more about Bureau of Land Management Laws and Regulations and General Publications.

 The overriding objective of the Forest Service’s forest management program is to ensure that the National Forests are managed in an ecologically sustainable manner.
 The National Forests were originally envisioned as working forests with multiple objectives: to improve and protect the forest, to secure favorable watershed conditions, and to furnish a continuous supply of timber for the use of citizens of the United States.
 Forest management objectives have since expanded and evolved to include ecological restoration and protection, research and product development, fire hazard reduction, and the maintenance of healthy forests.
 Read more about the USFS’s history and today’s “ecological perspective“.
 Guided by law, regulation, and agency policy, Forest Service forest managers use timber sales, as well as other vegetation management techniques such as prescibed fire, to achieve these objectives.